c4ei/cex2/README.md

 ## General Information
-- The LESKO is an exchange for trading ETH/ESKO
+- The CEIK is an exchange for trading ETH/CEIK
-- Connect with your wallet, deposit ETH or ESKO token and trade them
+- Connect with your wallet, deposit ETH or CEIK token and trade them
-- User can create orders, fill and cancel them, also chart of ETH/ESKO price action is available
+- User can create orders, fill and cancel them, also chart of ETH/CEIK price action is available

 ## Technologies Used (more in dependencies)